-We will focus here more on your mental state of mind.
+Here we will focus more on your state of mind.
 Remote work allows you to just feel free on so many levels.
-Free to plan your day however you want, free to choose your location - and we don’t just mean a spot, but also a country.
-You can become for instance a digital nomad - someone who travels around the world, spending time in different countries, while working remotely.
+Free to plan your day however you want, free to choose your location - and we don’t just mean an office space, but also the country.
+You can become a digital nomad - someone who travels around the world, spending time in different countries, while working remotely.

 You are free to book time for your hobbies, as says Monika, iRonin’s HR Manager:

 “One thing I particularly love is the ability to bike almost every day during the daylight.
-If I worked in the office, before I got home, it would already be twilight and no fun in biking around the neighbourhood.
-Remote work gives me possibility to cater for my hobbies!”
+If I worked an office job, before I got home, it would already be twilight and no fun in biking around the neighbourhood.
+Remote work allows me to cater for my hobbies!”

 Another iRonin team member, Jakub, mentions that:

-“As trivial as it may sound, but for me remote work means that I can do whatever I want, not what the local job market is offering me at a specific moment.”
+“It may sound trivial, but remote work means that I can do whatever I want, not what the local job market is offering me at a specific moment.”

 Similarly, our Ruby on Rails Developer Mateusz equates remote work and freedom: